roberto-cuellar/roberto-cuellar/README.md

 ---
  🔭 I’m currently working on a few projects as a Freelancer.

- 🌱 I’m currently learning Angular, React, TypeScript, Node, mongoDB and others...
+ 🌱 I’m currently learning Angular, React, TypeScript, Node, mongoDB, QA Automation with Selenium+ WebDriver in Python and others...

   I want to collaborate with a nice company that allows me to get started, contribute and learn a lot with them.